enerqi/bridge-bidding-systems/README.md

 The [BML tools](https://github.com/enerqi/bml) have my own changes applied to the [main BML tools](https://github.com/Kungsgeten/bml) repository.
 E.g. the html files have a `.html` extension instead of `.htm`.

-Something about the CUT/PASTE bml feature is difficult.
-Pasting bml modules to nested (indented) positions in bidding tables seems incomplete.
-However, unindenting 2 extra to the left on the line following a #PASTE directive seems to fix it.